More than 15 people perish in notorious Kamukuywa Bridge road accident

 ALSO READ: 8 killed in dawn accident

-14 people were confirmed dead on the same Kamukuywa black spot along the Kitale-Webuye Highway last week.
+14 people were confirmed dead last week, on the same Kamukuywa black spot along the Kitale-Webuye Highway.

-A Nissan Matatu that was being driven from Kitale collided head-on with a cane trailer at the notorious Kamukuywa Bridge Black Spot, the same spot where 14 family members died in a similar accident in 2017.
+A Nissan Matatu being driven from Kitale collided head-on with a cane trailer at the notorious bridge, the very same spot where 14 family members died in a similar accident back in 2017.

 All the passengers on board the Nissan Matatu died as the cane tractor caught fire.